Intel promises big PC speed boost with Tiger Lake chips this fall

 Intel is switching up its production process with products beyond Tiger Lake.
 Intel reported $5 billion in profit on $20 billion in revenue for its most recent quarter, but it's been held back by rigid development and manufacturing.

-Before, chip designs were married to the manufacturing process, a "tick-tock" cycle that improved the chip's architecture one year then shrunk its components the next.
+Before now, chip designs were married to the manufacturing process, a "tick-tock" cycle that improved the chip's architecture one year then shrank its components the next.
 Now, Intel is moving to a "transistor resilient design" that's no longer tied to a particular manufacturing process.

 That will provide more flexibility, including a better ability to outsource production to rival chip foundries like Taiwan Semiconductor Manufacturing Corp.
 (TSMC).

+Intel's future hinges on much more than just its PC chips.
+That future includes Xeon chips for the servers that pack data centers run by companies like Google and Baidu, customizable processors used in network equipment, optical networking hardware and memory chips used in SSDs and other storage technology.

+At Architecture Day, Intel touted its ability to apply a range of manufacturing tricks to the whole span of its products.
+And in a new twist, it has added more emphasis to its software effort -- specifically, how it is using a software layer to bridge the programming divides between its chip varieties.

-Discuss: Intel promises big PC speed boost with Tiger Lake chips this fall
+Discuss: Tiger Lake chips: Intel promises huge PC speed boost and longer battery life

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.